zapacher/TireChangeApp/README.md

     At the moment - tests are ignored and not actual;
     JavaScript - isn't my language, so this was first experience ~10h

-Warning!!
+Warning!!!
-    local firewall can block container ports, please check that first if
+    local firewall can block container ports, that may cause no connection between this project and the server containers
+    Note: check reachable by curl/wget/postman